QilinGu/udacity_ml/projects/capstone/README.md

 - 1, turn left by 0.2 radians
 - 2, turn right by 0.2 radians

-The simulator returns three values at each iteration:
+In addition to the sensor readings, the simulator also returns the following at each iteration:
 - Reward, an integer in [-100, 10] where negative values are bad, positive values are good
 - Terminal, a boolean indicating whether a crash has occurred